matty271828/auth-components/README.md

 ## Auth Service Integration

-The components automatically connect to the auth service running on your domain.
+The components automatically connect to the auth service running on your domain at `/auth`.
 The auth service provides these endpoints:

 - `POST /auth/login` - User authentication
 - `POST /auth/signup` - User registration